Stage Four Pulmonary Fibrosis Treatment Options

 Stage Four Pulmonary Fibrosis Treatments

-Stem cells are the building blocks of living organisms.
+Cells are the building blocks of living organisms.
 They have the ability for self-renewal and replication, thus are capable of forming any type of tissue or organ in the body.
-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.

-In the case of people with stage four pulmonary fibrosis, autologous stem cells are used, meaning the cells come from the patient’s own body.
+In the case of people with stage four pulmonary fibrosis, autologous cells are used, meaning the cells come from the patient’s own body.
 They can be found in the patient’s bone marrow and blood (venous tissue).
-Stem cells derived from venous tissue have the capability to form many types of differentiated cells.
-During the procedure, adult stem cells are extracted from bone marrow or blood, which requires special laboratory techniques.
+Cells derived from venous tissue have the capability to form many types of differentiated cells.
+During the procedure, adult cells are extracted from bone marrow or blood, which requires special laboratory techniques.